jeffy-g/rm-cstyle-cmts/readme-template.md

         report_regex_evaluate_error?: boolean
     ): string;
 }
-interface IRemoveCStyleComments extends IRemoveCStyleCommentsTypeSig {
+interface IAvoidance {
-    /** package version */
-    readonly version?: string;

     /**
      * **set whether to avoid minified source**.
      *
+     *  + threshold to avoid processing such as minified source (line length.
+     *    this also applies to embedded sourcemaps and so on.
+     *
      * NOTE: If a minified source is detected, the source is returned without any processing.
      *
-     * ⚠️ This flag was set because it was found that the processing of this program would be very slow at the source to which minify was applied.
+     * ⚠️This flag was set because it was found that the processing of this program would be very slow at the source to which minify was applied.
      *
      * If you know in advance that you do not to handle minified sources,
      * setting this value to "0" will be disable this feature.
      *
      * default is `8000`
      */
-    avoidMinified?: number;
+    avoidMinified: number;
+}
+interface IRemoveCStyleComments extends IRemoveCStyleCommentsTypeSig, IAvoidance {
+    /** package version */
+    readonly version: string;

     /**
      * **If a minified source is detected, the default configuration does nothing**.
      *
-     * will be counted at that time.
+     * number of times the process was bypassed because the line was too long */ readonly noops: number;
+    /**
+     * number of times successfully processed
      */
-    readonly noops?: number;
+    readonly processed: number;
     /**
-     * its processed count
+     * reset "noops" and "processed".
      */
-    readonly processed?: number;
+    reset(): void;
 }

 module.exports = Object.defineProperties(...) as IRemoveCStyleCommentsModule;